drewcrawford/wwdc-notes/23/Explore pie charts and interactivity in Swift Charts.md

 Swift Charts has come full circle: Get ready to bake up pie and donut charts in your app with the latest improvements to the framework.
 Learn how to make your charts scrollable, explore the chart selection API for revealing additional details in your data, and find out how enabling additional interactivity can make your charts even more delightful.

+# Pie charts

+Delicious, beautiful pie charts.
+Show how a total value is made up of categories.

+* casual
+* Intuitive
+* Approachable
+mark-based composition syntax

+New mark: SectorMark.

+Represents a slice in the pie.
+Positioned in polar space.
+Size proportional to value.

 ###  Stacked bar chart - 2:06
 ```swift
 Chart(data, id: \.name) { element in